 “The congratulations email we got from Fund for Teachers on April 4 about our grant said “This is just the beginning…” Little did we know how true that sentiment was…”

 So began the note from 2019 FFT Fellow Kelly Whitaker.
 She and team mate Sherry Grogan (Monroe Area High School – Monroe, GA) designed their fellowship to collect data and capture 360 video in the Galapagos Islands to inspire scientific field experiences in Georgia that culminate in student presentations at elementary and middle schools intended to pique student interest in biology.
-Now, however, their fellowship is also taking them to London.
-Kelly continued…
+Now, photos from their fellowship will also help fund conservation efforts of the Islands.

 “My team member, Sherry Grogan, submitted some photos to the photography competition for the Galapagos Conservancy.
 She was notified this weekend that one of her photos of a lava lizard (above) had received an Honorable Mention and will be in the 2020 calendar.”